BrianHumlicek/J2534-Sharp/README.md

 ### J2534-Sharp ###

+This is now a legacy project.
+The current project is now J2534-Sharp.Core in the main/master branch.

 J2534-Sharp handles all the details of operating with unmanaged SAE J2534 spec library and lets you deal with the important stuff.

 Available on NuGet!
 [NuGet Gallery: J2534-Sharp]